linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 34 Options Markets.md

 a.
 What is the payoff from this option if at the expiration date, the price of Asset G is \$125 and the price of Asset H is \$135?

 b.
-What is the payoff from this option if at the expiration date, the price of Asset G is  \$90 and the price of Asset H is\$ 125?
+What is the payoff from this option if at the expiration date, the price of Asset G is \$90 and the price of Asset H is \$125?

 c.
 What is the payoff from this option if at the expiration date, the price of Asset G is \$90 and the price of Asset H is \$105?